Zhincore/cp2077-voiceswap/README.md

 Tool for automating the creation of AI voice-over mods for Cyberpunk 2077.

 > ⚠️ This project is rather experimental, don't expect it to be perfect!
 > It's usage and functionality may change as it's still in development.

+🗨️ [Join my Discord server](https://discord.gg/5mVrUh34Nd) for support and chat!

 ## Requirements